Board of Directors

 (Vice Chair)

-Karen Sugrue Hennessy is the CEO of agri-tech company Real Leaf Farm, which is leading the development of sustainable hydroponic farming in Ireland and the UK.
-She has a strong commitment to sustainability and ESG and is dedicated to driving growth and value for businesses.
-She previously led the Design & Crafts Council of Ireland for nearly 10 years.
-Karen also has experience in scaling food businesses, having spent nine years in Glanbia plc, where she was responsible for acquiring Glanbia’s first nutritional businesses.
-Karen is a board member of the Port of Waterford (POW) and is Chair of the POW Green Committee and Audit Risk Committee.
-Previous directorships include Chair of Showcase Ireland Events Limited, Vice-President of the Bureau of European Design Associations and board member of Kilkenny and Carlow Education and Training Board.
-A qualified Chartered Accountant and Chartered Director, Karen holds an MBA from UCD Smurfit School and recently completed the Business Sustainability Management programme at the University of Cambridge.
+Karen Sugrue Hennessy is the CEO of Real Leaf Farm, an agri-tech company pioneering sustainable hydroponic farming in Ireland and the UK.
+A Chartered Accountant and Chartered Director, she combines commercial expertise with a deep commitment to ESG and sustainability-led growth.
+Karen previously led the Design & Crafts Council Ireland for nearly a decade, supporting sectoral development, export growth and industry innovation.
+Earlier, she spent nine years at Glanbia plc, where she was instrumental in building its nutritional portfolio through the company’s first acquisitions in the sector.
+She currently serves on the board of the Port of Waterford, chairing both the Green Committee and Audit & Risk Committee, and supports the port’s transition to low-carbon logistics.
+Previous board roles include Chair of Showcase Ireland, Vice-President of the Bureau of European Design Associations and board member of Kilkenny and Carlow ETB (Education and Training Board).
+Karen holds an MBA from UCD Smurfit and recently completed the Business Sustainability Management programme at the University of Cambridge.

 Ruth Andrews